Canon 5D Mark II vs 7D Mark II

 - More heavily discounted: Has been available for much longer (launched in September 2008).

-Reasons to prefer the Canon EOS 7D Mark II:
+Arguments in favor of the Canon EOS 7D Mark II:

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.